XantreDev/preact-signals-talk/presentation/slides.md

 <!--
 I've actually made fun of you.
-Writing logic in react is decent Let's start with my favorite hook - useFootGun
+Writing logic in react is decent Let's start with my favorite hook - useEffect or useFootGun

 Logic - is really hard.
+Unexpected things

 Unstable references

-Ask about what's wrong with the code?

 Stale clojures

 It feels unfamiliar for people from other UI frameworks

+Ask about what's wrong with the code?

 React team made a lot of traps for us.